What to visit Lousã

 Lousã Aldeias Xisto Cerdeira

-The houses are well taken care of, and it is a delight to walk along its streets.
+The houses are well maintained, and it is a delight to walk along its streets.
 If you have the opportunity, do not miss a night in the fantastic Cerdeira – Home for Creativity.

 Lousã Aldeias Xisto Cerdeira